 Found during excavation in one of the cities was an enormous well-built bath, which may have been a public bath.
-Although the "Citadels" are walled, it is however unclear that these structures were defensive.
+Although the “Citadels” are walled, it is, however, unclear that these structures were defensive.
 They may have been built to divert flood waters.

 Concentrating on the kind or type of houses which existed in ancient India, these were one or two stories high.
 They were made of baked brick, with flat roofs.
 All these houses were almost similar.
 Each of such houses was built around a courtyard, with windows overlooking the courtyard.

 The outside walls had no windows.
 Each home had its own private drinking well as well as its own private bathroom.
 Clay pipes led from the bathrooms to sewers located under the streets.
-These sewers drained into nearly rivers and streams.
+These sewers drained into nearby rivers and streams.

 The ancient Harappan cities did not develop slowly.
 As a result of which it can be inferred that whoever built these cities learned to do so from another place.
 As the Indus flooded occasionally, cities were rebuilt on top of each other.

 Archaeologists have discovered several different cities.
 These cities were built one over the other, each built a little less skillfully.
-The most skillful was on bottom.
+The most skillful was on the bottom.
 It would appear that builders grew less able or less interested in perfection over time.
-Till date each city is considered a marvel, and each one greatly advanced for its time.
+Till date, each city is considered a marvel, and each one greatly advanced for its time.

 Their towns were laid out in grids everywhere on straight streets.
 These people were incredible builders.
 Scientists have found what they perceived as giant reservoirs of fresh drinking water.